-Self-neglect, accidents around the house, trouble keeping up with medications, and withdrawal and isolation could all be indicators that your loved one needs live-in care.
+Self-neglect, accidents around the house, trouble keeping up with medications, and withdrawal and isolation could all be indicators that your loved one needs specialist live in care.

-Changes in behaviour that require a live in carer
+Changes in behaviour that require specialist live in care

 When someone starts to develop dementia, their deterioration in function can be gradual.
 Too often, mishaps, memory lapses and near-misses can be explained away as natural and normal effects of ageing, but there can come a time when it is no longer safe to live alone.
 So, when you start to notice these signs in excess, it could be a time to find a specialist live in care.